 - The first step is to always investigate and analyze the concept, the idea behind the product.
 We like to ask our potential clients three questions taken from the Hedgehog Concept.
 The answers we get will influence our decisions when creating a product, as we keep in mind your ambitious dreams, your growth points, your key metrics, and your goals.

 - We start with rapid prototyping.
-We quickly design a prototype that looks like the future product — basically, we simulate the product.
+We quickly design a prototype that looks like a future product — basically, we simulate the product.
 Rapid prototyping is used for testing and validation during development, where users have a feel and touch of the product and can give their feedback.
 It is the first step in tailoring the app to fit the users’ needs.
 For these purposes, we use a variety of tools available online, like Figma, inVision, etc. You can take a look at them in our recent article about 5 tools to create MVP without coding.

 - To proceed with the development, we need to validate the product ideas — it’s in the name of the process.
 Product Ideas validation is crucial because it saves money and time in the long run.
 Together with our client, we collect the information around the ideas to make weighed decisions.
 We define what we want to validate, we evaluate the risks and possibilities, we decide on how we are going to test it, and then we either proceed with the idea or move on to a new one.
-One of suchlike experiments like this described in our article about embracing uncertainty and get the most out of it.
+One of the suchlike experiments as described in our article about embracing uncertainty and getting the most out of it.

 - To evaluate the product and validate the idea, we build an MVP(Minimum Viable Product).
 This is the most basic working prototype of your future solution.
 The testing will be done on this MVP and this is how we decide, based on the user behavior whether a certain feature should be part of the finished product.